How do you cut a dogs nails that are black?

-Many Dog owners at some point or another have had a Dog which needs at least one nail clipped.
-This can be an anxious time, for you and Your Dog.
+I would go so far as to say, that the majority of Dog owners at some point or another, will have had a Dog which needs at least one of its nail’s clipped.
+This can be an anxious time, for you and your Dog.
+Which is Understandable.

-A veterinary professional or a groomer will be able to show you how to keep the nails at a good length.
+A veterinary professional or a groomer will be able to show you how to keep your Dogs Nails at a good length.
 (If you feel comfortable clipping your own Dogs nails)

-Within your Dogs nail is a blood vessel (often referred to as the Quick) and nerve.
-If the nail is cut too short, this can lead to bleeding and pain for the Dog.
+Within your Dogs Nail is a blood vessel (often referred to as the Quick) and nerve.
+If the Dog’s Nail is cut too short, this can lead to bleeding and pain for the Dog.

-If you have a Dog with light coloured nails, it is often easier to see the quick in your Dogs nails as they are slightly transparent.
-The quick will show as either a pinkish type hue to the nail, or can show as slight discolouration.
+If you have a Dog with light coloured Nails, it is often easier to see the quick in your Dogs Nails as they are slightly transparent.
+The quick will show as either a pinkish type hue to the Dog Nail, or can show as slight discolouration.
 If you are unsure of how close you are to the quick, you could either:

 - Try taking a smaller amount of nail off to avoid risking clipping the quick

 - You could take your Dog to the groomer or vet nurse, and let them show you the best way forward.

 **If you have a Dog with Dark Nails, you can sometimes see the Quick by shining a torch on the nail.
 (Or have someone do that for you or use a head-torch like we do)**